Larry Nichols Finds in Tennessee

 Larry was very helpful in accelerating this author's understanding of the overall phe- nomenon.
 Early on, this author became aware of an apparent bird motif in much of the Day's Knob assemblage, mainly in the apparently decorative objects and in the larger tools and sculptures.
-Larry mentioned noticing the bird form in even his smallest tools, causing this author, whose intelligence is of the persistent but slow and plodding variety, to look more closely at his own material and recognize the incredible (and now rather obvious) fact that these people incorporated the bird image, either explicitly or abstractly, into almost everything they made.
+Larry mentioned noticing the bird form in even his smallest tools, causing this author, whose intelligence is of the persistent but slow and plodding variety, to look more closely at his own material and recognize the incredible (and now rather obvious) fact that these people incorporated zoomorphic images either explicitly or abstractly into much of what they made.
 Awareness of the ubiquitousness of the bird theme quickly led to recognition of the bird-human motif in many worked stones that had been thought to possibly represent animals.

 In conjunction with Day's Knob, the Nichols finds and others that have since come to light are important in providing the "replicability" factor usually considered essential to the validation of an individual archaeological site.